Click this messge to hide it.

 - Shiplap is the traditional and ever popular cladding profile for use in garden offices and garden rooms.
 Shiplap features smooth planed and fully interlocking tongued and grooved boarding.
 The design ensures that rainwater drains quickly and the timber dries quickly.
 This helps to ensure a longer life for your home office.
 Our shiplap garden rooms and offices feature fully interlocking tongued and grooved boarding.

 What size garden room or office do I need?

 What type of base is suitable for my garden room?

 What access is required to deliver my garden office?

-How should I maintain my garden office?
+How should I maintain my garden room or office?

-Can I insulate my garden office?
+Can I insulate my garden room or garden office?